BrianDouglasIE/BrianDouglasIE.github.io/posts/pre-auth-spring.md

     return "post/edit";
 }
 ```

+<chicken-asks>That is all well and good, but won't this require two calls to fetch the same post?</chicken-asks>
+<magpie-replies>Wow, you aren't so slow after all.
+Yes, it would.
+He provides a solution here, [spring-request-cache](/spring-request-cache)</magpie-replies>

 By keeping the ownership logic in the `PostService` it can be reused in other controllers and methods.
 It also ensures that accessing a `Post` is done in a consistent and safe manner.
 The handling of the